printfinn/Zelda/README.md

 6. If the script file is on another machine, you might want to ssh to it, make sure to pass your public ssh keyfile to that remote machine so you don't have to input your password while calling the script with ssh through this site.

-7. Don't write 'sudo rm -rf' kind of commands, it's not fun.
+7. Don't write 'sudo rm -rf' kind of commands or other commands you don't understand, they will harm your system.

 ## Getting started